Is Your Screen Time Normal?

 How does screen time affect sleep?

-How much screen time should kids have?
+How much screen time should children have?